Resource management in Azure SQL Database

 What happens when resource limits are reached

 When database compute CPU utilization becomes high, query latency increases, and queries can even time out.
 Under these conditions, queries may be queued by the service and are provided resources for execution as resources become free.
-When encountering high compute utilization, mitigation options include:
+If you observe high compute utilization, mitigation options include:

 - Increasing the compute size of the database or elastic pool to provide the database with more compute resources.
 See Scale single database resources and Scale elastic pool resources.